Syro-Malankara Catholic Church: Coonan Cross Oath

 In 1665 Gregorios, a bishop sent by the Syriac Orthodox Patriarch of Antioch, arrived in India.
 The independent group under the leadership of the archdeacon welcomed him.
 Though most of the St. Thomas Christians gradually relented in their strong opposition to the Western control, the arrival of Bishop Gregorios of the Syriac Orthodox Church in 1665 marked the beginning of a formal schism among the St. Thomas Christians.
 Those who accepted the West Syriac liturgical tradition of the Syriac Orthodox Church of Antioch of Gregorios became known as the Puthenkoor.
 Those who were in the communion of Rome after the Synod of Daimper and remained in the communion even after the oath of bent cross, and those who rejoined the Catholic communion from the Puthenkoor church during the Carmelite period, came to be known as the Pazhayakoor.

 Both factions continued to use the name "Malankara", the real name of the St. Thomas Christian community for the church.
 Some of the Pazhayakoor churches not joined in the Angamaly Padiyola (1787) later became Latin churches, e.g. Mathilakom (Pappinivattom), Maliankara, Thuruthipuram, etc. One branch of the Pazhayakoor Church later re-established ties with the Assyrian Church of the East and formed the Chaldean Syrian Church when an East Syriac bishop, Gabriel, came to evangelize them in 1701.
 Kottayam Cheriapally was the headquarters of Gabriel.

 The remaining Pazhayakoor christians came to be known as the Syro Malabar Church from the last decade of the Nineteenth century onwards.

-Turbulence in Malankara Church
+Post-Coonan Cross Oath

 It was in this contentious context that the 118th Syriac Orthodox Patriarch of Antioch, Ignatius Abded Aloho II, went to Malankara in 1911 and excommunicated Vattasseril Geevarghese Dionysius (This excommunication was declared invalid by the High Court of Travancore).
 To ward off the undue interference of the Patriarch in the administration of the temporalities of the Church, Fr.
 P.T.
 Geevarghese with the blessing of Vattasseril Thirumeni contacted Ignatius Abdul Masih II, the 117th Syriac Orthodox Patriarch of Antioch, who had been excommunicated by the Ottoman government in 1906, and invited him to visit Malankara and to establish a Catholicate here.
 Accordingly, Ignatius Abdul Masih II went to Malankara in 1912 and established the Catholicate in Malankara.
 This created a split in the church: